 Maipo Valley, Chile

 Chile’s wine making skills have been growing at a rapid rate in recent years and they have boomed renowned for their carmeneres and pinot noirs.
 The most famous valley in Chile is no doubt the Maipo Valley, a land with lush green hills and outstanding wineries like Concha and Toro.
 The tours of these regions are brilliantly put together and there are many which allow you to see 3 or 4 different wineries in a single tour and sample some of the outstanding Chilean wines on offer.

 Uruguay’s cosmopolitan capital is not only a great city to visit, just a short ferry ride away from the Argentine capital of Buenos Aires, Montevideo also produces some classy New World wines.
 Fantastic wineries like the Bodega Carrau and the Bouza Bodega have been taking visitors around their award-winning wineries for years, showing off their outstanding wines and letting tourists in on a few secrets.
 The city of Montevideo is tight and compact yet still manages to feel like a relaxing place where you can spend an enjoyable week learning about the Uruguayan culture.
 The wineries are not far outside the city and there is a designated wine route which has been set up so that you can make the most of this region and ensure that your tastebuds sample the finest of Uruguayan wine.

-These are just our top 3 selections for South American wine regions to visit amongst a huge amount, if you decide that South America is for you then you can guarantee some excellent wine tours throughout this exciting continent.
+These are just our top 3 selections for South American wine regions to visit amongst a huge amount, if you decide that South America is for you, just make sure you spend some time learning Spanish before you go, then you can guarantee some excellent wine tours throughout this exciting continent.